mui/mui-x/docsTech/filtering.md

 ### Data

-First, let see how the filtering is saved in the state.
+First, let's see how the filtering is saved in the state.
 Here are the types of the filter model.
 It is made of a `linkOperator`, and a list of items.
 Each item corresponds to a line in the filtering panel.
-Each item correspond to a line in the filter panel.
+Each item corresponds to a line in the filter panel.

 ```ts
 interface GridFilterModel {